Automatic Data Augmentation via Invariance-Constrained Learning: Algorithm Development

 We then define the \emph{c-smoothed distribution} $\lambda^{\star}_c$ as a solution to the regularised problem

-The regularization term introduces an optimality gap with respect to worst case perturbations, i.e.,~$\mathbb{E}_{g \sim \lambda^{\star}_c}\left[ \ell(f_{\boldsymbol{\theta}}(g\mathbf{x}), y) \right] \leq \max_{g \in \mathcal{G}}\ell\left(f_{\boldsymbol{\theta}}\left(g\mathbf{x}\right), y\right)$.
+The regularization term introduces an optimality gap with respect to worst case perturbations, i.e.,~$\mbE_{g \sim \lambda^{\star}_c}\left[ \ell(f_{\bbtheta}(g\bbx), y) \right] \leq \max_{g \in \ccalG}\ell\left(f_{\bbtheta}\left(g\bbx\right), y\right)$.
 However, for particular values of $c$ the regularized problem has a closed form solution~\citep{Semi-Inf} that allows us to sample from it easily.
-Namely, there exists a constant $c \geq 0$ such that $\lambda^{\star}_c(\mathbf{x}, y, g) = \frac{\ell(f_{\boldsymbol{\theta}}(g\mathbf{x}), y)}{c}$.
+Namely, there exists a constant $c \geq 0$ such that $\lambda^{\star}_c(\bbx, y, g) \propto \ell(f_{\bbtheta}(g\bbx), y)$.

-Since $\lambda^{\star}_c$ is a smooth probability distribution, we do not need to estimate the multiplicative factor $c$ to sample from it by leveraging Monte Carlo Markov Chain methods (MCMC).

-MCMC methods~\citep{MCMC-og} are based on constructing a Markov chain that has the target distribution as an equilibrium distribution. \emph{Independent} Metropolis Hastings uses a state independent - usually fixed - proposal for each step.
+We need not find its partition function to sample from $\lambda^{\star}_c$, and can instead leverage Monte Carlo Markov Chain methods (MCMC).
+MCMC methods~\citep{MCMC-og} are based on constructing a Markov chain that has the target distribution as an equilibrium distribution. \emph{Independent} Metropolis Hastings uses a state independent --- usually fixed --- proposal for each step.
 In our case, it only requires applying a transformation and computing a forward pass of the neural network to evaluate the loss.
-This enables the use of non-differentiable transformations, and has the advantage that the density at consecutive proposals can be evaluated in parallel allowing speedups in the sampling step.
-Although MH methods thus allow to sample the proposal distribution with low computational cost, they exhibit random walk behaviour, which leads to slow convergence in high dimensional settings~\citep{MCMC-intro, adaptive-ind-mh}.
-However, a uniform augmentation distribution has been shown to give good results~\citep{trivial-augment} and sampling $\lambda^{*}_c$ accurately is not a concern given that we are interested in promoting \emph{approximate} invariance.
+This enables the use of non-differentiable transformations, and has the advantage that the density at consecutive proposals can be evaluated in parallel, allowing speedups in the sampling step.

+MH methods thus allow to sample the proposal distribution with low computational cost.
+It also allows the computation of transformations on CPU, unlike gradient based methods, thus requiring minimal modifications to typical training pipelines.
+Although MH methods exhibit random walk behaviour, which leads to slow convergence in high dimensional settings~\citep{MCMC-intro, adaptive-ind-mh}, the space of augmentation transformations is typically low dimensional.
+For example, $d=18$ for the experiments in Section~\ref{experiments}.
+Furthermore, even coarse sampling approximations can yield useful augmentation distributions in practice (see Section~\ref{experiments}).

+However, nothing precludes our method from being used with other sampling algorithms.
+For example, Hamiltonian Monte Carlo methods (see e.g. ~\cite{HMC}), namely Langevin Monte Carlo~\cite{langevin-OG, Langevin} samplers, are suitable when using differentiable transformations.